Top 10 things to do in Coronado, San Diego

 Hop aboard one of San Diego’s brightly colored trolley buses for a whistle-stop narrated tour of the top attractions in Coronado and Downtown.
 Taking in Coronado Beach and the Hotel del Coronado, the bus then cruises over the bay to visit several more locations on the mainland, including the historic Gaslamp Quarter and sprawling Balboa Park, home to San Diego Zoo and many of the city’s top museums.
 You can hop on and off the trolley at your leisure along the route.

-Shop the Farmers’ Market
+Shop the Coronado Farmers’ Market

 Hit up the weekly farmers’ market at Coronado Ferry Landing for your fix of all things fresh and wholesome.
 Here’s your chance to taste sweet organic tomatoes fresh from the vine, and crisp, zingy apples that have ripened on the branch.
 The whole operation is certified farm-fresh, so you just know there’s going to be more flavor packed into that single strawberry than in any number of mass-produced punnets at the mall.
 You’ll also find beautiful fresh blooms and countless homemade oils, pickles, condiments and jams.
 Delicious.

-Take to the Water
+Take to the water

-Treat Yourself on Orange Avenue
+Treat yourself on Orange Avenue

 Saunter along flower-filled Orange Avenue, a broad street packed with bougie boutiques, cute cafés, local artisan jewelers and more.
 There’s plenty to see and do along this mile-long stretch that runs all the way from Bayside to the Hotel del Coronado.
-Pick up a unique souvenir at the Coronado Museum Store, take in a show at the intimate Lamb’s Players Theatre and sample some of San Diego’s famous craft beers at the Coronado Brewpub.
+Pick up a unique souvenir at the Coronado Museum Store, take in a show at the intimate Lamb’s Players Theatre and sample some of San Diego’s famous craft beers at the Coronado Brewing Company taproom.

-Take the Ferry Downtown
+Take the ferry downtown

 Hands down the most romantic way to reach downtown San Diego from Coronado is on the quaint old ferry that chugs back and forth throughout the day.
 Time your trip for around sunset to get the most magical views as you pull in to dock by the legendary USS Midway aircraft carrier.
 From here, it’s just a short stroll into the Gaslamp Quarter or Little Italy to enjoy some of the best nightlife (and pizza!) in town.